 Cell-cell recognition occurs when complementary molecules on apposing cell surfaces meet.
-A receptor on one cell surface binds to its ligand on a nearby cell, initiating a cascade of events that regulate cell behaviors ranging from simple adhesion to complex cellular differentiation.
-Glycans (glycoproteins, glycolipids, proteoglycans) decorate all cell surfaces, and represent the most prominent class of cell surface molecules.
+A receptor on one cell surface binds to its ligand (counter-receptor) on a nearby cell, initiating a cascade of events that regulate cell behaviors ranging from simple adhesion to complex cellular differentiation to cell death.
+Glycans (glycoproteins, glycolipids, proteoglycans) richly decorate all cell surfaces, and represent the most prominent class of cell surface molecules.
 Members of this large and varied family are ligands for complementary binding proteins, lectins, on nearby cells.

 Lectin-carbohydrate interactions mediate cell-cell interactions throughout the body.
 The study of cell surface glycans, lectins, and their roles in cell physiology are part of the rapidly expanding field of GLYCOBIOLOGY.

 The lectin SIGLEC-8 was discovered on human eosinophils, basophils, and mast cells - the cells that drive allergic inflammation including asthma.
 Engaging Siglec-8 on the surface of these cells results in apoptosis and inhibition of immune mediator release, inhibiting allergic inflammation.
 We identified a glycan structure that binds to Siglec-8 and that represents a lead compound for glycan-based asthma therapy, and we are now seeking the endogenous counter-receptors in human lung that control eosinophilic inflammation.